axibase/atsd/changelogs/2016_04/README.md

 ### Issue 3690

-In previous versions of ATSD, the user role, group membership, and entity permissions were cached while the user session was active.
-If the user authorization was changed by an administrator, it was not applied until the active sessions timed out or until the user re-logged into the application.
-We updated ATSD so that the active sessions are invalided instantly if the authorization is changed by an administrator.
+In previous versions of ATSD, the user role, group membership, and entity permissions are cached while the user session is active.
+If the user authorization is changed by an administrator, the setting is not applied until the active sessions timed out or until the user re-logged into the application.
+ATSD updated so that the active sessions are invalided instantly if the authorization is changed by an administrator.
 As a result, the administrator does not have to manually request the user to logout in order to apply any new settings.
 In addition, the administrator is now able to view which users are online.